dnory0/genetic-py-simulator/README.md

 You can find corresponding installer or partable to download on [releases](https://github.com/dnory0/genetic-py/releases).

+**Note:** make sure python 3.8 or more is installed if you are on linux.

 ## Developer?

 If you are a developer and you want to run the code on your machine, do the following: